March 20, 2023

 Lawrence Lactavius Limburger – He’s the bloated alien from Plutarch and the archenemy of the Biker Mice.
 The Lawrence Limburger action figure perfectly represents his smug demure with a bright business suit and a rubber mask so he can disguise himself as human.

-Fred the Mutant is a squat, masochistic mutant with three pink eyes and is often the unfortunate subject of many of Dr.Karbunkle’s experiments.
+Fred the Mutant – a squat, masochistic mutant with three pink eyes and is often the unfortunate subject of many of Dr.Karbunkle’s experiments.

-Greasepit is the muscle behind most of Lawrence Limburger’s schemes.
+Greasepit – the muscle behind most of Lawrence Limburger’s schemes.
 He wears gardening shorts and rides a motorized tricycle into battle against the Biker Mice.

 Dr. Karbunkle – Dr. Karbunkle is the Biker Mice From Mars villain in charge of developing machines and robots to either battle the Biker Mice or gather resources from Earth.
 The mad scientist is featured in the Biker Mice toy range sporting his white lab coat, high-heeled boots, and green goggles that he never takes off.